 Configure local PHP interpreters

-A local PHP interpreter is a PHP engine installed on your computer opposite to a remote PHP interpreter that can be installed on a remote host or in a virtual environment set up in a Vagrant instance , see Configure remote PHP interpreters.
+A local PHP interpreter is a PHP engine installed on your computer as opposed to a remote PHP interpreter that is installed on a remote host, in a Docker container, or in a Vagrant virtual environment.

 On the PHP page that opens, click next to the CLI Interpreter list.

 In the CLI Interpreters dialog that opens, click in the left-hand pane, then choose Local from the popup menu.

 If you already have a local interpreter configured in PhpStorm, then it is shown in the menu list, and the menu item changes to Other Local.

 In the right-hand pane of the dialog, specify the name and general settings for the new PHP interpreter.